Azure-Samples/contoso-chat/README.md

 The script should automatically create a `config.json` in your root directory, with the relevant Azure subscription, resource group, and AI workspace properties defined. _These will be made use of by the Azure AI SDK for relevant API interactions with the Azure AI platform later_.

-If the config.json file is not created, simply download it from your Azure portal by visiting the _Azure AI project_ resource created, and looking at it's Overview page.
+If the config.json file is not created, simply download it from your Azure portal by visiting the _Azure AI project_ resource created, and looking at its Overview page.

 ### 4.4 Verify `.env` setup